 For liquid foundations, say goodbye if you notice any change in smell, texture or color.
 Most foundations should last you up to a year, but if you’re prone to acne, think about tossing yours every six months.

 Because of the liquid consistency, lipgloss needs to be replaced more often than lipstick.
-Swap yours out every 12 months.
+Swap yours out every 12 months and even sooner if you see the formula start to separate and change.

 As with liners, the longevity of concealers depends on consistency.
 Liquid concealer should be tossed after one year, but powder concealer is fine up to two years.

-Consider it a long-term relationship- lipstick can last up to two years!
-Dispose if your lipstick becomes dry or changes hues.
+Consider this beauty buy a long-term relationship — lipstick can last up to two years!
+Dispose of your lipstick if it becomes dry or changes hues.

 Powder, Blush, Bronzer, Eyeshadow